 - 4.1.1 Calculation of the efficiency gap is the fundamental factor in setting catch-up efficiency targets for NI Water.
-Once established, the Utility Regulator must then decide the rate of catch-up to enable reasonable but challenging efficiency targets across the price control period. - 4.1.2 For the draft determination the catch-up rates examined begin with those used by Ofwat and PC10 assumptions.
+Once established, the Utility Regulator must then decide the rate of catch-up to enable reasonable but challenging efficiency targets across the price control period. - 4.1.2 For the final determination the catch-up rates examined begin with those used by Ofwat and PC10 assumptions.
 These represent the minimum that the Utility Regulator might conceive and are applied to the 2-year PC13 period on a pro rata basis to 60% catch-up to the frontier industry benchmark over five years. - 4.1.3 That said, NI Water as an NDPB subject to departmental PE controls has as its functional objective, "spend to budget".
-For this reason the Utility Regulator now views the setting of an efficiency challenge within the context of Ofwat precedent as invalid. - 4.1.4 There is not the same imperative to incentivise NI Water to the extent that its efficiency targets are calibrated upon 60% catch-up to frontier performance, with the remaining 40% available for out-performance.
+For this reason the Utility Regulator has considered setting challenges beyond the traditional rates of catch-up. - 4.1.4 There is not the same imperative to incentivise NI Water to the extent that its efficiency targets are calibrated upon 60% catch-up to frontier performance, with the remaining 40% available for out-performance.
 Within the PE-world the type of out-performance evidenced by NI Water during PC10 ought to be, if at all possible, minimised. - 4.1.5 To continue protecting consumers (and taxpayers), the Utility Regulator has examined alternative and higher catch-up rates and their impact on NI Water, using other available precedent.
-Such analyses included the consideration of whether to adopt WICS style catch-up rates of 80% over four years, or the ORR's choice of two thirds over five years. - 4.1.6 Three scenarios were considered: - 1.
-SCENARIO 1 60% catch-up over 5 years pro rata, equivalent to setting a catch-up efficiency target of 3.987% per annum - 2.
-SCENARIO 2 72.5% catch-up over 5 years, equivalent to setting a catch-up efficiency target of 6% per annum - 3.
-SCENARIO 3 80% catch-up over 5 years, equivalent to setting a catch-up efficiency target of 7.26% per annum - 4.1.7 Given NI Water's performance during PC10 and ability to out-perform efficiency targets throughout, SCENARIO 1's overall catch-up assumption is insufficiently robust enough to deliver continued downward movement in operational expenditure which matches NI Water's likely performance through PC13.
+Such analyses included the consideration of whether to adopt WICS style catch-up rates of 80% over four years, or the ORR's choice of two thirds over five years. - 4.1.6 Four scenarios were considered: - 1.
+SCENARIO 1 60% catch-up over 5 years pro rata, equivalent to setting a catch-up efficiency target of 4.6% per annum. - 2.
+SCENARIO 2 62.5% catch-up over 5 years, equivalent to setting a catchup efficiency target of 5.0% per annum. - 3.
+SCENARIO 3 68.7% catch-up over 5 years, equivalent to setting a catchup efficiency target of 6.0% per annum. - 4.
+SCENARIO 4 77.8% catch-up over 5 years, equivalent to setting a catchup efficiency target of 7.5% per annum. - 4.1.7 Given NI Water's performance during PC10 and ability to out-perform efficiency targets throughout, SCENARIO 1's overall catch-up assumption is insufficiently robust enough to deliver continued downward movement in operational expenditure which matches NI Water's likely performance through PC13.